Chemistry Major Options

-Major in Chemistry
+B.S.
+Degree in Chemistry

-Major in Biochemistry
+B. S. Major in Biochemistry

-Major in Biomolecular Science
+B. S. Major in Biomolecular Science

-Major in Chemical Science
+B. S. Major in Chemical Sciences

 The B.S.
-Major in Chemical Science degree exposes students to all sub-disciplines in Chemistry, but provides more flexibility in course selection than the BS Chemistry degree.
+Major in Chemical Science exposes students to all sub-disciplines in Chemistry, but provides more flexibility in course selection than the BS Chemistry degree.
 Undergraduate research is a strongly encouraged option, particularly for students who plan to pursue graduate studies in chemistry or a related field, but is not a requirement for this degree.
 This degree is similar to chemistry majors at many other institutions, and provides good preparation for those who intend to pursue graduate degrees in chemistry.
 The degree also provides a solid foundation for those planning to attend graduate school in an interdisciplinary field where chemical knowledge will be beneficial, and for students interested in chemistry but planning to pursue post-graduate degrees in the Health Sciences.

+B.S.
 Major in Interdisciplinary Chemical Sciences

 For further information, please contact the Chemistry Undergraduate Office